oppia/creator-documentation/docs/admins/guide.rst

    The more skills you can generate, the easier it will be to scaffold the skills and guide students towards a deeper understanding of a topic.
 During the review process, you will work with your reviewer to determine what skills should be included or excluded within the topic.
 Be aware of potential 'hidden' skills that aren't taught explicitly in the lessons.

-   2. **Think logical.** Arrange the skills in increasing order of complexity.
+   2. **Think logically.** Arrange the skills in such an order that they build upon one another, i.e. a learner should be able to acquire a skill without a prerequisite knowledge of skills that come after it.
 This will make it easier to plan the lesson structure in the next step.
 As students progress through lessons, they will be able to build upon knowledge and skills previously acquired.

-   3. **Group skills into subtopics.** Once you have a list arranged from simple to complex, group the skills into subtopics.
+   3. **Group skills into subtopics.** Once you have a list of skills arranged in a logical manner as described above, group the skills into subtopics.
 This gives students the opportunity to review and practice skills.

    .. admonition:: Example